yuhongcqupt/GMGDFS/README.md

 Experimental environment: Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz, 128.0 GB RAM.

 reference Haoran Liu, Hong Yu, Zuqiang Su, Guoyin Wang.
-Gradually Multi-granularity Deep Fuzzy System for Interpretable Multivariate Time Series Classification.
+Deep Fuzzy System with Gradual Multiple Granularity for Interpretable Multivariate Time Series Classification.

-This work has been submitted to IEEE Transactions on Fuzzy Systems.
+This work has been submitted to Data Mining and Knowledge Discovery.
+The code will be updated after the publication.